 "Yeah, I like it in here," I said.
 "We don't have assigned seats in this class, so you can sit next to me if you want," I offered, leading him over to the table in the corner that I sat at, usually with these two seniors, Ashley and Corey.
 They were both AP students, so my work always looked more like a preschooler's scribble than usual next to their work.
 Ashley was a pretty blonde girl that always had sort of a hippy-ish vibe to her wardrobe and Corey was a bit on the flamboyant side, but was one of those guys that would never admit that he was gay in a million years.

 "Hey, guys, this is Beckett, he's new here," I said, introducing Beckett to them as we sat down.

 "Beckett David Saunders," he repeated.
 There it was again.
 What was it with the full name thing?
 I sighed and plopped down into my seat.
 Beckett set his backpack down onto the table and turned to me, his face suddenly very serious.

 "Can you please watch this for me?
 I have to go introduce myself to the teacher so I know what to do.
 Don't let anyone take it," he said.
 And from the sudden change in his tone, I knew some shit was about to go down if anyone laid a finger on his red backpack.

 "Of course.
-I won't let anyone touch it," I assured him, without a single hint in my voice that could lead him to think I thought he was acting strangely.
+I won't let anyone touch it," I assured him, masking the fact that I thought he was acting really weird.

 "So, how do you know him?"
 Corey asked, as he mixed together various shades of blue onto a wax-paper pallet.